chrisguest75/typescript_scribbles/03_metrics_bag/README.md

 - coverage?
 - performance
-- get metrics should have a pick method
 - add labels to metrics bag and labels to individual metrics.
 - A max and min value type